redhat-cop/cloud.vmware_ops/roles/provision_vcenter/README.md

 ### Replication Options

 - **provision_vcenter_replication_partner_hostname**:
   - str, The hostname of the already existing replication partner for sso.
-If set, replication will be configured during setup
+If set, replication will be configured during setup.

 ### Existing vCenter Target Options

 - **provision_vcenter_vc_target_datacenter**:
-  - str, The datacenter you want to deploy the appliance into.
-Only required when deploying into an existing vCenter server.
+  - str, The datacenter in which you want to deploy the appliance.
+Only required when VM does not exist and you are deploying into an existing vCenter server.

 - **provision_vcenter_vc_target_esxi_path**:
-  - str, The path/name of the ESXi server you want to deploy the appliance into.
-Only required when deploying into an existing vCenter server.
+  - str, The path/name of the ESXi server on which you want to deploy the appliance.
+Only required when VM does not exist and you are deploying into an existing vCenter server.
+  - This value should be the name (or path) found in vcenter, which is not necessarily the same as the hostname

 ### Install Source
 - **provision_vcenter_iso_path**:
   - str, The local path to the vCenter ISO.
-Required.
+Required if the VM does not already exist.

 - **provision_vcenter_iso_mount_point**:
   - str, The local path that should be used as a mount point for the vCenter ISO.
 It will be created if it doesn't exist.
 Default is `/mnt/vcenter_iso`